chentsulin/awesome-graphql/README.md

 * [Fullstack GraphQL](https://www.graphql.college/fullstack-graphql) - Open source book on GraphQL in Node, Apollo GraphQL, and React
 * [The GraphQL Guide](https://graphql.guide/) - Learn full stack GraphQL across several platforms from John Resig (creator of JQuery) and Loren Sands-Ramshaw
-* [Creaft GraphQL APIs in Elixir with Absinthe](https://pragprog.com/book/wwgraphql/craft-graphql-apis-in-elixir-with-absinthe) - Written by the creators of Absinthe, this book will help you take full advantage of these two groundbreaking technologies.
+* [Craft GraphQL APIs in Elixir with Absinthe](https://pragprog.com/book/wwgraphql/craft-graphql-apis-in-elixir-with-absinthe) - Written by the creators of Absinthe, this book will help you take full advantage of these two groundbreaking technologies.
 This book is also included in the Safari books subscription service.

 ## License